 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

-The particulars required under Section 134(3)(m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 are provided in Annexure F of this report.
+The particulars required under Section 134(3)(m) of the Companies Act 2013 read withthe Companies (Accounts) Rules 2014 are provided in Annexure-E to the Board'sreport.

-The information as required under Section 197 of the Companies Act 2013 read with Rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is set out in Annexure G.
+The information as required under Section 197 of the Companies Act 2013 read with Rule5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014is provided in Annexure-F to the Board's Report.

 The Company has not accepted any public deposits under Section 73 of the Companies Act2013.

 No debentures were issued during the period under review.

 Pursuant to Section 92(3) of the Companies Act 2013 and Rule 12(1) of the Companies(Management and Administration) Rules 2014 the extracts of the annual return in theprescribed form is annexed as Annexure-I to the Board's Report and shall be madeavailable on website of the Company i.e. www.trivenigroup.com